 The country's general policy involves attracting people to New Zealand with the skills required to meet the needs of New Zealand businesses.
 This ranges from highly skilled workers, such as doctors and engineers, to low-skilled workers, such as farm labourers.
 The country requires migrants to come under this overall policy to ensure the economy remains strong and continues growing.

 As a result, people migrate to New Zealand from all over the world.
-That said, the largest numbers of migrants currently coming to the country are from China, India, the Philippines, the UK, and South Africa.
+That said, the largest number of migrants currently coming to the country are from China, India, the Philippines, the UK, and South Africa.

 These migrants contribute to New Zealand financially and culturally and have a good track record of integrating with society.
-Repeated reports and studies also find that migrants quickly feel at home in New Zealand.
+Repeated reports and studies also find that migrants quickly feel home in New Zealand.

 In practical terms, New Zealand operates a points-based immigration system.
 This means the system is not based on race or country of origin, although there are special rules in place for Australian citizens and citizens of some nearby islands.
-In general, however, decisions are taken by the immigration authorities who analyse the points you get on your application.
+In general, however, decisions are taken by the immigration authorities, who analyse the points you get on your application.
 This includes the skills you have and your personal qualities.
 An example of the latter is whether you have ever been convicted of a crime.

 Licensed immigration advisers must follow a strict code of conduct that includes being honest and charging reasonable fees.

 As in all countries, particularly those with more people arriving than leaving, New Zealand has regular debates about immigration policy.
 In recent months, this debate has become more prominent.
 This is because of record high net migration figures and fears over the capacity of cities like Auckland to cope with high numbers of new residents.

 These public concerns have translated into adjustments in government policy, but the overriding principle remains the same - New Zealand welcomes people into the country who bring skills the country needs.